 When learning to read product labels, most people are taught to evaluate a product’s nutritional value by its percentage of total calories from fat.
 However, when it comes to milk, the government allows the dairy industry to measure fat as a percentage of total weight – not calories.

 At first glance, milk that is 1% or 2% fat may seem to have just a small percentage of fat.
-However, the fat in 2% milk is actually 2% of the total liquid weight which means something completely different.
+For example, the fat in 2% milk is actually 2% of the total liquid weight which means something completely different.

-Measuring the Fat in 1% and 2% Milk
+UPDATE: Measuring the Fat in 1%, 2% and Whole Milk

-- 27 calories (3 grams) of the total fat are saturated
+- 14 calories (1.5 grams) of the total fat are saturated – 14% of the total calories are from saturated fat

 Another “Best” Milk